The compact support property for solutions to stochastic heat equations with stable noise: Introduction and main results

-{\bf Organization of the paper.} Section~\ref{s_stablecalc} contains background and basic results on stable processes and stochastic integrals with respect to stable martingale measures.
-We state several important properties of the stable stochastic integral as well as the version of the Burkholder-Davis-Gundy inequality mentioned above.
+{\bf Organization of the paper.} Section~\ref{s_stablecalc} contains basic results on stochastic integrals with respect to stable martingale measures.
+We state several important properties of the stable stochastic integral, including a representation as a time-changed stable process.
+All of the proofs of results in this section are given in an appendix.

-The first main result about weak solutions, ``chronologically" speaking, is Theorem~\ref{thm_stochinteg}.
-However, as its proof is technical and not particularly illuminating, almost all of it is proved at the end of the paper in Section~\ref{s_stochintegralrep}.
-The one exception is \eqref{e_thm_meanmeasure}, which we prove in Section~\ref{s_properties} along with several other useful properties of weak solutions to \eqref{e_spde1}.
-The proofs of Theorem~\ref{thm_compact} in one dimension and in higher dimensions are given respectively in Sections~\ref{s_dimone} and \ref{s_highdim}.
-The higher dimensional case builds off of the one-dimensional case; in the proof for $d>1$, we refer to the $d=1$ case for arguments which are the same and give full proofs for the novel arguments.\\
+We postpone the proof of Theorem~\ref{thm_stochinteg} to the end of the paper so that we may first prove the compact support property (Theorem~\ref{thm_compact}), whose proofs for $d=1$ and $d>1$ are given in Sections~\ref{s_dimone} and \ref{s_highdim}, respectively.
+The relatively long and technical proof of Theorem~\ref{thm_stochinteg} is then given in Section~\ref{s_stochintegralrep}.
+We also address a few issues concerning definitions of solutions at the beginning of this section.
+Note that, despite being later in the paper, the proof of Theorem~\ref{thm_stochinteg} is independent of everything in Sections~\ref{s_dimone} and \ref{s_highdim}, and so the use of Theorem~\ref{thm_stochinteg} in these sections is justified.